A Bregman-Sinkhorn Algorithm for the Maximum Weight Independent Set Problem: Appendix

 \begin{proof}[\textbf{Proof of~\cref{prop:bregman-smoothed-bca-optimum}}] The first part of the statement directly follows from the strong duality, \cref{prop:naive-sinkhorn-convergence} and \cref{prop:log-sinkhorn-equiv-to-naive-sinkhorn}.
 The second part follows from~\cref{lem:smooth-dual-explicit-formula} that implies that after processing the clique $\bar K_j$ it holds

 \end{proof}

 \begin{proof}[\textbf{Proof of~\cref{lem:truncation-projection-is-feasible}}] Initialization: $\hat \vx$ is feasible by construction in \cref{alg5:line2}.
-Exactly two coordinates in each inequality $j\in J_i$ containing $x_i$ are changing at each iteration of the loop over $i\in[n]$ in Lines~\ref{alg5:line3}-\ref{alg5:line7}: The value of $\hat x_i$ is increased (\cref{alg5:line5}) and the value of the respective slack $\hat x_{n+j}$ is decreased by the same amount.
+Exactly two coordinates in each inequality $j\in J_i$ containing $x_i$ are changing at each iteration of the loop over $i\in[n]$ in \crefrange{alg5:line3}{alg5:line7}: The value of $\hat x_i$ is increased (\cref{alg5:line5}) and the value of the respective slack $\hat x_{n+j}$ is decreased by the same amount.
 So the sum of coordinates of $\hat\vx$ in each clique constraint remains unchanged and equal to one. \end{proof}

 \begin{proof}[\textbf{Proof of~\cref{lem:truncation-projection-is-idempotent}}] As $\sum_{j\in\bar K_j}x_i=1$ for all $j\in J_i$, it holds $M\ge x_i$ in \cref{alg5:line5}.
 In turn it implies $\hat x_i=x_i$. \end{proof}